Flightmate/Flightmate-Stream/README.md

 If you want to run by cloning the repo (`git clone -b Flightmate-Stream-2022 --single-branch https://github.com/Flightmate/Flightmate-Stream/`):
 - Install Golang [here](https://go.dev/doc/install)
 - Run with `go run client.go --token YOUR_TOKEN_HERE`
-- You can also edit `token = "INSERT YOUR TOKEN HERE` directly in client.go
+- You can also fwe edit `token = "INSERT YOUR TOKEN HERE` directly in client.go

 If you use the downloaded binaries (found under [Releases](/releases/latest)).
 (Note that you might get a "possible virus" warning (this will be fixed in later versions)):
 - Navigate to the file's location